 Carefully examine the tools, techniques and presentation of syntheses and reviews of the educational literature that informs future research.
 Students will learn how to systematically map known information and extract the research questions, frameworks and methods used.

 Pre-Enrollment Checklist for Education Administration Programs

 There are a few things prospective students might want to consider when choosing education administration degree programs.
-Among them:
+Among them are the following:

 Career Options in Education Administration

 Because education administration students learn not only how to positively impact the education system but also key leadership, communication and management skills, graduates are prepared for a variety of careers in the field.
 The U.S. Bureau of Labor Statistics indicates that many education administration careers are growing as fast or faster than the average national rate.
 The following careers are among those available to graduates with education administration degrees.

 Elementary, Middle and High School Principals

 Elementary, middle and high school principals are in charge of making sure their schools run smoothly.
 They work with teachers, parents and students to create and carry out plans that improve learning while still meeting district standards.
 Principals are also liaisons between their schools and parents, legislators, superintendents and the general public.

 - Typical Education: Master's degree and school administrator license

 Instructional coordinators work to improve the effectiveness of school curricula and teaching methods.
 They may review textbooks; analyze performance data; observe teachers and students in the classroom; create and implement teacher training programs; and suggest curricular changes to school boards.